Skip to main content

 # 2. Run an audit.

-vigolium agent vigolium-audit --source ~/src/your-app
+vigolium agent audit --source ~/src/your-app

 # 3. Or wire it into autopilot/swarm so it runs automatically when --source is set.

-vigolium config set agent.archon.enable true
+vigolium config set agent.audit.enable true

-vigolium config set agent.archon.mode lite # lite | balanced | deep
+vigolium config set agent.audit.mode lite # lite | balanced | deep

 vigolium agent autopilot -t https://example.com --source ~/src/your-app